 1.3 Invest in infrastructure to minimize wastewater spills, emergency releases, and overflows

-Key Message: Spills, emergency discharges, and overflows of treated and untreated sewage cause significant harm to environmental and human health.
-A proactive and comprehensive approach to preventing unplanned discharges should include inspection, maintenance, replacement, and upgrades of failing sanitary sewer infrastructure.
+Key Message: Spills, emergency releases, and overflows of treated and untreated wastewater cause significant harm to environmental and human health and the economy.
+A proactive and comprehensive approach to preventing spills, releases, and overflows should include inspection, maintenance, replacement, and upgrades of failing sanitary sewer infrastructure.

 Importance